 Test environment is set up with a Charging Function (CHF), which may be real or simulated, and the SMF under test.
 The tester is able to capture the traffic between the SMF under test and the CHF.

-Execution Step
+Execution Steps:

 1) The tester intercepts the traffic between the SMF under test and the CHF.